Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: A nilmanifold without globally hypoelliptic action

 \section{A nilmanifold without globally hypoelliptic action}

-In this section, we produce an example of a compact nilmanifold that does not admit any GH (abelian) action.
-This should be contrasted to the results of \cite{Sandfeldt2024}, where many examples of GH actions are produced.
-Let $\mathfrak{g}_{2,3}$ be the free $3-$step nilpotent Lie algebra on two generators.
-Explicitly, we write
+In this section, we produce a family of examples of compact nilmanifolds that do not admit any GH (abelian) actions.
+This should be contrasted with the results of \cite{Sandfeldt2024}, where many examples of GH actions are produced. \begin{lemma} Let $G$ be a simply connected $\ell-$step quasi-abelian nilpotent Lie group with a codimension $1$ normal abelian subgroup $A$ and with a lattice $\Gamma$.
+If $G\neq H^{1}\times\mathbb{R}^{N}$ then $A$ is a rational subgroup. \end{lemma} \begin{proof} We begin by proving that $A$ is a rational subgroup when $\ell\geq 3$.
+Let $\mathfrak{a}$ be the ideal associated with $A$.
+If $X\in\mathfrak{g}\setminus\mathfrak{a}$ then any $Y\in\mathfrak{g}$ can be written as $Y = \alpha_{Y}X + Y_{a}$ with $Y_{a}\in\mathfrak{a}$.
+Any bracket can now be written: